Link-F/Image-Steganography/README.md

 ![alt text](https://github.com/Link-F/Picture-Steganography/blob/master/img/3.PNG)

 <h3>2.
-Choose the bit-plane where you want to hide the string and press the "Einbinden" button</h3>
+Choose the bit-plane where you want to hide the string and press the button</h3>
 <h4>The edited image is loaded in the second image field<h4>
 <h4>Press the bit-plane button above the edited image to see the result</h4>
 <h4>With the save button the edited picture can be saved</h4>